-While telescope is a blast of fun.
+While telescope is a fun blast.
 And you may even have shortlisted some nice telescope to choose from.
 But there’s problem.
-Some telescope are refractor and other, reflector.
-The worst part is that you don’t know which one to choose.
+There are differenty types of telescopes includng refractor and reflector both serving different requirements.

 Refractor vs Reflector Telescope